Dsackler/lemonScript/README.md

 *I will link everyones name to their github account later*

 ## Features
-- statically typed language
+- Statically typed language
+- Static scoping!
-- switch statements
+- Switch statements using keywords pick()
-- easily defined blocks of code seperated by the words BEGIN JUICING and END JUICING
+- Easily defined blocks of code seperated by the words BEGIN JUICING and END JUICING
+- Declare functions with "When life gives you lemons try (return type) *name*()"
+- Single line comments with 🍋
+- Multiple line comments with 🍋🍋🍋
+- AND SO MUCH MORE TASTY FEATURES
+  ITS A BITTER PILL TO SWALLOW TO LET GO OF THE FAMOUS PYTHON, BUT GIVE LEMONSCRIPT A TRY!
+ITS REFRESHING!

 ## Types
 | JavaScript | lemonscript |